keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 :::

 ### Approach

+If the DAO bot was able to query for the policy information, then it could filter through the roles and find `council`.
+At this point, it could simply check if the funder is a member of `council` and then initiate the auto-registration flow

 By looking at the [SputnikV2 contract](https://github.com/near-daos/sputnik-dao-contract/blob/main/sputnikdao2/src/policy.rs), you can see that each DAO's `Policy` has a `roles` vector.
 ```rust